Prathu2711/Next-Word-Predictor/README.md

 I used GPT-2 transformer model and trained it on training datasets , and final performance metrices were calculated on test datatsets.
 For GUI Interface functions of Tkinter library were used

+A video showing working of my model is also attached in the rep , kindly check that out!

 The perplexity of model was - 1.52
 Its top 5 accuracy was - 95.23%